 The standard curriculum for the Cisco Network Specialist certificate program is designed for the semester system.
 Students may enter the program during any semester when CIST 2441 is offered.
 The Cisco Network Specialist certificate program can be completed within 4 semesters.
 To graduate, students must earn a minimum of 16 credit hours.

-CURRICULUM OUTLINE CREDITS

-OCCUPATIONAL COURSES 16

-CIST 2451 Introduction to Networks - CISCO 4

-CIST 2452 Cisco Routing and Switching Essentials 4

-CIST 2453 Cisco Scaling Networks 4

-CIST 2454 Cisco Connecting Networks 4
+CIST 2451 Introduction to Networks - CISCO 4 credit hours CIST 2452 Cisco Routing and Switching Essentials 4 credit hours CIST 2453 Cisco Scaling Networks 4 credit hours CIST 2454 Cisco Connecting Networks 4 credit hours